Neseef/nesiconverter-currencyexchange/README.md

 This module will calculate the exchange amount of two currencies.
 There are two version of this module.

 (Static values are used. exchange rates as per 10/01/2021)

+### supported currencies:
+USD - United Stated Doller
+EUR - Euro
+AUD - Australian Doller
+CAD - Canadian Doller
+CHF - Swiss Franc
+INR - Indian Rupees
+RUB - Russian Rubles
+AED - United Arab Emirated - Dinar
+SAR - Saudi Riyal
+KD - Kuwait Dinar

 ## Files:
 1. nesiconverter.py : This is a standalone module.
 Conversion table is manually created as a list.